dottjt/plastic/chapters/06-birthday.md

 <!-- Describe Taxi Ride -->

 The driver was a bit of a fuckin' winky.
 I'm allowed to call him a winky on my Birthday, right?
+A

 You could tell he was having  .
 I noted not to shake his hand.

 The driver spoke three different languages.
 Japanese, Chinese and Korean.